 Top 5 reasons why I love this beach sarong

 1. The versatility of a sarong wrap

 The sarong has to be one of the most versatile items you can pack.
 It is comfy and cool worn as a dress first thing on a warm summer’s morning.
 It’s perfect for a trip to the beach and can double as a towel.
-If you visit a religious site, it can warn as a head scarf.
-In the evenings, I use it as a shawl to warn off those pesky little critters.
-I’ve also warn it as a scarf while travelling and slept under it on the plane.
+If you visit a religious site, it can warn as a headscarf.
+In the evenings, I use it as a shawl to ward off those pesky little critters.
+I’ve also worn it as a scarf while travelling and slept under it on the plane.

 2. A beach sarong offering UV protection

 This sarong wrap also protects you against the sun’s harmful rays.
 I found it particularly useful when I stupidly burnt my shoulders and back.
 All the dresses and most of the tops I had with me were sleeveless but this sarong saved the day worn as a shawl protecting the burnt skin from further harm.

 3. A sarong wrap that repels insects

 The picture above was taken in Sicily, while my friends both got bitten by mosquitoes I didn’t get a single bite.
 One of them was even wearing insect repellent spray and still got bitten.
 Not exactly scientific proof that it works but considering I normally get bitten more than anyone else, I was pretty impressed.
 And it is all thanks to Craghoppers’ NosiLife, an insect repellent which is permanently woven into the fabric of this sarong.

 4. A lightweight sarong that’s easy to pack